maidsafe/rfcs/proposed/0000-Petname-System.md

 As a bit of background, Alice had been using Paypal's services on the SAFE Network for a while, and stuck with the original Nickname of "Paypal".
 So when the Nickname+Identifier popped up, she knew *automatically* that the link was **not** to the site which she was familiar with.
 Rather, this was a site that she had not made a Petname for, and had probably never visited before.

-Lastly, since this is not HTML encoded, the link is the referral - Nickname+Identifier - and nothing else.
+Lastly, since this is not HTML encoded, the link is the Referral - Key + Nickname - and nothing else.

 ## Physical World